-- the estimated value of each security both outstanding and anticipated; - the anticipated capital structure that will directly impact the value of the currently outstanding securities; - · our results of operations and financial position; - · the status of our research and development efforts; - the composition of, and changes to, our management team and board of directors; - the lack of liquidity of our common stock as a private company; - · our stage of development and business strategy and the material risks related to our business and industry; - external market conditions affecting the life sciences and biotechnology industry sectors; - U.S. and global economic conditions; - the likelihood of achieving a liquidity event for the holders of our common stock, such as an initial public offering, or IPO, or a sale of our company, given prevailing market conditions; and - the market value and volatility of comparable companies.
+- the estimated value of each security both outstanding and anticipated; - the anticipated capital structure that will directly impact the value of the currently outstanding securities; - our results of operations and financial position; - the status of our research and development efforts; - the composition of, and changes to, our management team and board of directors; - the lack of liquidity of our common stock as a private company; - · our stage of development and business strategy and the material risks related to our business and industry; - external market conditions affecting the life sciences and biotechnology industry sectors; - U.S. and global economic conditions;

+- the likelihood of achieving a liquidity event for the holders of our common stock, such as an initial public offering, or IPO, or a sale of our company, given prevailing market conditions; and - the market value and volatility of comparable companies.

 In determining the estimated fair value of common stock, our board of directors considered the subjective factors discussed above in conjunction with the most recent valuations of our common stock that were prepared by an independent third-party.
 The independent valuation prepared as of December 31, 2016 was utilized by our board of directors when determining the estimated fair value of common stock for the awards granted on January 18, 2017 and March 30, 2017.
 An independent valuation was also prepared as of December 31, 2017 and utilized for the awards granted on February 28, 2018 and June 21, 2018.
 The estimated fair value of common stock for the awards granted on January 10, 2019 was determined utilizing the independent valuation prepared as of September 1, 2018.
-The estimated fair values of common stock for the awards granted in March 2019 and July 2019 were determined utilizing independent valuations prepared as of March 31, 2019 and July 15, 2019, respectively.
-These third-party valuations resulted in a valuation of our common stock of \$0.53, \$0.86, \$1.40, \$1.83 and \$1.90 per share as of December 31, 2016, December 31, 2017, September 1, 2018, March 31, 2019 and July 15, 2019, respectively.
+These third-party valuations resulted in a valuation of our common stock of \$0.53, \$0.86 and \$1.40 per share as of December 31, 2016, December 31, 2017 and September 1, 2018, respectively.